Sebasco Harbor Resort, Phippsburg ME

 Multi-Room Lodge, Sebasco Harbor Resort, ME

-There’s such a variety of lodging options, in fact, it can get confusing online.
+There’s such a variety of lodging options it can get confusing online.
 Visitors are urged to call first to discuss needs and expectations.
 Staff is more than happy to set you up in accommodations to best suit your needs and budget.

 Dining at Sebasco Harbor Resort